Appdynamics/HA-toolkit/README.md

 ## Release Discipline

-there is only one master tree, keep it clean.  if you pushed a broken file, push a fix quickly. when ready to cut a release, make sure you update VERSION and Release Notes Release_Notes should contain a substantive mention of every change in this delta.
+there is only one master tree, keep it clean.  if you pushed a broken file, push a fix quickly.

+when ready to cut a release, make sure you update VERSION and Release Notes

+Release_Notes should contain a substantive mention of every change in this delta.

-I like to also rev the RCS tag in every file I touch.  this is a bit atavistic, I know, but it is much more meaningful than a git guid or some other madness. tools/upver.sh is handy for this.  it's not a perfect tool, but it does the job most of the time. revision numbers are of the form x.y[.z].
+I like to also rev the RCS tag in every file I touch.  this is a bit atavistic, I know, but it is much more meaningful than a git guid or some other madness. tools/upver.sh is handy for this.  it's not a perfect tool, but it does the job most of the time.

+Revision numbers are of the form x.y[.z].
 * increment the minor number y when fixing bugs or adding features.
 * increment major number x and zero the minor y when large architectural changes are implicated
-* point releases z should only be employed to fix a bad release. to cut a release, build the HA.shar using the makefile, create a new tag equal to the VERSION, and summarize the release with a pithy name. paste the release notes change to the description.
+* point releases z should only be employed to fix a bad release.

+to cut a release, build the HA.shar using the makefile, create a new tag equal to the VERSION, and summarize the release with a pithy name. paste the release notes change to the description.